fchastanet/bash-tools-framework/BestPractices.md

 ### 3.1. use of default temp directory created by bats

-Instead of creating yourself your temp directory, you can use the special variable `BATS_RUN_TMPDIR`, this directory is automatically destroyed at the end of the test except if the option `--no-tempdir-cleanup` is provided to bats command.
+Instead of creating yourself your temp directory, you can use the special variable `BATS_TEST_TMPDIR`, this directory is automatically destroyed at the end of the test except if the option `--no-tempdir-cleanup` is provided to bats command.

 **Exception**: if you are testing bash traps, you would need to create your own